How to Freeze Cookie Dough

 Bag of dough balls labeled "Peanut Butter Cookies 12/16."

-After you have prepared the cookie dough and rolled it into balls or used a cookie scoop to create balls, put the dough balls on a parchment-covered baking sheet.
+After you have prepared the cookie dough and rolled it into balls or used a cookie scoop to create balls, put the cookie dough balls in a single layer on a parchment-lined baking sheet.
 Place the baking sheet in the freezer for one hour.
-This helps the cookie dough get firm enough so that the balls won’t stick together when put in a container.
-(Note: if you need to roll the dough balls in sugar, press them down, or create a crisscross pattern, do it before freezing.)
+This helps the cookie dough get firm enough so that the balls won’t stick together when put in an airtight container.
+(Note: if according to the recipe’s instructions, you need to roll the dough balls in sugar, press them down, or create a crisscross pattern, do it before freezing.)

 Dough balls on a lined baking sheet.